 The thing is, keeping stress low can help you stay on track.
 For instance, when you’re less stressed, you’re less likely to fall prey to emotional eating, skip your workout or suffer sleepless nights.

-Ahead, eight simple strategies for taking the pressure off in stressful situations — just in time for holiday family drama.
+Ahead, eight simple strategies for taking the pressure off in stressful situations:

 TAKE YOUR PULSE